Tkaixiang/Storeman-Bot/README.md

    No. It supports both Colonials and Warden items, though I am on Colonials and only tested it there.
 3. Do I need my own server to host this bot?
    You have a choice!
 As of 26/2/2022, Storeman Bot can run in either multi-server mode or single server mode.
 What that means is that you can either use the [Public Storeman Bot](https://discord.com/oauth2/authorize?client_id=946968895170969620&permissions=2147617792&scope=bot%20applications.commands) or host your own by following the instructions above!
+4. Will other clans/opposite faction be able to see my stockpiles!?
+No. (**Disclaimer:** Just like in any public Discord bot, I will be able to see the data you save into the Public Storeman Bot.
+However, I keep it securely in my own server and do not ever touch it or use it to my advantage 😄)